Pupil Premium Children at Chelmondiston C of E Primary School

 Other Pupil Premium children may not have specific educational needs, as such we allocate to them an amount of money to support them with attendance at clubs or our Early Bird before school provision.
 We have children who have participated in sports clubs such as Archery and Dance.

-In the present academic year the Government have announced that over the course of the year schools will receive double their normal Sport's Premium allowance.
+In the last and the present academic year the Government have announced that schools will receive double their normal Sport's Premium allowance.
 This is being paid to the school in two blocks.
 We are going to use part of the money (£3,000) to support the cost of swimming.
 The remainder of the money will be used to update resources equipment, schemes of work and training.

 Additional Information Regarding Swimming Required by the DFE